About

 Around Centre for Climate Safety a range of networks initiatives soon evolved, such as the Climate Emergency Declaration mobilisation and petition campaign, Citizens for Climate Safety, Parents for Climate Safety, Bloggers for Climate Safety, Artists for Climate Safety, the Fossil Fuel Free Future network, and more.

 These are not organisations, and they do not wish to become organisations, associations or incorporated NGOs.
-They are deliberately very open, flexible and loosely structured networks of individuals who excel in ‘climate campaign-hopping’, which means: supporting and collaborating with a variety of organisations – such as Friends of the Earth, Lock the Gate Alliance, GetUp, 350.org, Victorian Climate Action Network, Climate Emergency Network, Environment Victoria, Geelong Sustainability, Surf Coast Energy Group, Surf Coast Air Action, Transition East Geelong, Transition South Barwon, Ecosia, and so on – with their specific campaigns and petitions, sometimes protesting against the fossil fuel madness, at other times promoting sustainability, renewables and clean energy, and sometimes both all at the same time.
+They are deliberately very open, flexible and loosely structured networks of individuals who excel in ‘climate campaign-hopping’, which means: supporting and collaborating with a variety of organisations – such as Friends of the Earth, Lock the Gate Alliance, GetUp, 350.org, Victorian Climate Action Network, Climate Emergency Network, Environment Victoria, Geelong Sustainability, Surf Coast Energy Group, Surf Coast Air Action, Transition East Geelong, Transition South Barwon, Ecosia, and many more – with their specific campaigns and petitions, sometimes protesting against the fossil fuel madness, at other times promoting sustainability, renewables and clean energy, and sometimes both all at the same time.

-On 25 February 2022, the website contained 5.34 GB of data in 21,403 files.
+in January 2026, the website contained 7.34 GB of data in 32,344 files.
 This figure keeps growing.

 The website functions as an archive for articles, blogposts and podcasts.
 It also provides an online news source for various local climate activist groups and shared social media pages which we have launched or help updating, such as: